Carl Henry Winslow: Life and career

 Winslow was born in Portland, Maine, on November 14, 1931, a son of Ernest Albert Winslow and Florence Isabel Morrison.

 He graduated from North Yarmouth Academy in 1949, and went on to receive a bachelor's degree in education from Gorham State Teacher's College.
 He earned a master's degree from the University of Maine in 1962.
-He attended Eastern Michigan University as a receipient of a National Science Foundation fellowship.
+He attended Eastern Michigan University as a recipient of a National Science Foundation fellowship.

 Winslow married Priscilla (Pat) May Whittemore on December 23, 1956, after two years' service in the United States Army.
 He went on to be a staff sergeant in the Army Reserves between 1956 and 1963.

-He began a teaching career at Yarmouth Junior High School in 1956.
+He began a career at Yarmouth Junior High School between 1956 and 1963, when it was located in Brickyard Hollow, teaching seventh-grade math and science.
 Five years later, he became principal of grades 3 to 6 at Yarmouth Elementary School, and of Yarmouth Intermediate School between 1963 and 1968.

-Winslow was the fire chief in Yarmouth for seventeen of his forty-four years in its ranks.
+Winslow was the fire chief in Yarmouth for seventeen of his forty-four years (1952–1996) in its ranks.

 He was a member of the Yarmouth Town Council for nine years, serving as its chair in 2006 and 2007.
 He received the town's "Latchstring Award" in 2014.

-Winslow was a Past Master of Casco Lodge #36 A.F. & A.M., Past High Priest of the Cumberland/Mount Vernon Chapter #1 R.A.M., a Knight Templar of Portland-St. Alban Commandary #2, a 32nd-degree Mason in the Valley of Portland, and a member of Portland Council #2.
+Winslow was a Past Master of Casco Lodge #36 A. F. & A. M., Past High Priest of the Cumberland/Mount Vernon Chapter #1 R.A.M., a Knight Templar of Portland-St. Alban Commandery #2, a 32nd-degree Mason in the Valley of Portland, and a member of Portland Council #2.

 He was treasurer of the Yarmouth First Baptist Church from 2000 to 2016.

 On April 10, 2018, in their 62nd year of marriage, Pat died at the age of 86.